 - We leave all the windows open at night with curtains open to let as much cool air in as possible.

 - When we get up at 6am we close all the curtains on the side of the house facing the sun.
 Don't forget to do first floor windows as well, and don't ignore small windows.
 Close them all.
 This stops the sun getting in and warming up all the floors and furniture and raising the temperature inside the house.
-If your going out, close all the curtains.
+If you're going out, close all the curtains.

 - As the sun moves round, follow it by making sure the curtains are always closed on the side facing the sun.
 Don't let the sun hit anything inside the house.